ndrakos/blog/_posts/2022-07-01-Neutrino_Positions_in_MUSIC.md

 ## Testing code

 I tested compiling this hacked version of <code>MUSIC</code>, <code>MUSICnu</code>, but with
-- using the same grid structure for the neutrinos (i.e. not a coarser grid)
 - the neutrino tf_type set to cdm, because I haven't coded the neutrino bit yet
 - write_dm_position instead of  write_neutrino_position